mrenyard/RAMP/www/assets/func/docs/intro.md

 --------------------------------------------------

-*Once you open a web document with FUNC.js loaded as discripebed above you are ready to start playing around with some of the exposed fuctionality.*
+*Once you open a web document with FUNC.js loaded as described above you are ready to start playing around with some of the exposed fuctionality.*

-Open up your web document in you favourte web browser and then its 'Web Developer Tools'.
+Open up your web document in your favourite web browser and then its 'Web Developer Tools'.

 - Firefox:     menu -> More tools -> Web Developer Tools (F12)